notaryproject/notation/specs/commandline/policy.md

 ## Description

-As part of signature verification workflow, users need to configure the trust policy configuration file to specify trusted identities that signed the artifacts, the level of signature verification to use and other settings.
-For more details, see [trust policy specification and examples](https://github.com/notaryproject/notaryproject/blob/v1.0.0-rc.2/specs/trust-store-trust-policy.md#trust-policy).
+As part of signature verification workflow of signed OCI artifacts, users need to configure trust policy configuration file to specify trusted identities that signed the artifacts, the level of signature verification to use and other settings.
+For more details, see [OCI trust policy specification and examples](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#oci-trust-policy).

-The `notation policy` command provides a user-friendly way to manage trust policies.
+The `notation policy` command provides a user-friendly way to manage trust policies for signed OCI images.
 It allows users to show trust policy configuration, import/export a trust policy configuration file from/to a JSON file.
+Users who want to manage trust policies for signed arbitrary blobs, please refer to `notation blob policy` command.

-To get started user can refer to the following trust policy configuration sample.
+To get started, user can refer to the following trust policy configuration sample `trustpolicy.json` that is applicable for verifying signed OCI artifacts using `notation verify` command.
 In this sample, there are four policies configured for different requirements:

-- The Policy named "wabbit-networks-images" is for verifying images signed by Wabbit Networks and stored in two repositories `registry.acme-rockets.io/software/net-monitor` and `registry.acme-rockets.io/software/net-logger`.
+- The Policy named "wabbit-networks-images" is for verifying OCI artifacts signed by Wabbit Networks and stored in two repositories `registry.acme-rockets.io/software/net-monitor` and `registry.acme-rockets.io/software/net-logger`.
-- Policy named "unsigned-image" is for skipping the verification on unsigned images stored in repository `registry.acme-rockets.io/software/unsigned/net-utils`.
+- Policy named "unsigned-image" is for skipping the verification on unsigned OCI artifacts stored in repository `registry.acme-rockets.io/software/unsigned/net-utils`.
-- Policy "allow-expired-images" is for logging instead of failing expired images stored in repository `registry.acme-rockets.io/software/legacy/metrics`.
+- Policy "allow-expired-images" is for logging instead of failing expired OCI artifacts stored in repository `registry.acme-rockets.io/software/legacy/metrics`.
-- Policy "global-policy-for-all-other-images" is for verifying any other images that signed by the ACME Rockets.
+- Policy "global-policy-for-all-other-images" is for verifying any other OCI artifacts that signed by the ACME Rockets.

 ```jsonc
 {